matrixik/rename-images/README.md

 Next you can change subfolders names to contain more useful info like `2020-03-08_Alice_portrait`.
 This way if you want to copy/move this folder somewhere else it will always have unique name.
-Avoid spaces in names.

 You need to remove old and empty folders by hand (it leave them just in case).